 Is it possible to fall in love with an old, rustic town?
 Or is it possible that the place where the town is situated make your heart beat a million times faster?
-Whatever the reason, Heidelberg is peaceful, ragged, charming and full of possibilities.
+Whatever the reason, Heidelberg is peaceful, charming, and full of possibilities.

 274 km east of Cape Town, the town is largely unexplored and unexploited.
 Why?
 It’s said that many locals meaning Capetonians never heard of Heidelberg before.
 To be honest, I hardly knew it existed with its 7000 residents.
 Who would’ve thought that this lush and tranquil surrounding prevails in the Western Cape?